yottapanda/website/content/posts/cloud-router.md

 ## Act 5: Conclusion

 Hopefully this has worked out alright for you and helped you circumvent your CGNAT (or equivalent) situation.
 It's working beautifully for me so far.
-If you have any questions, you can find me on [Twitter (X)](https://twitter.com/thechubbypanda0).
+If you have questions, I might have a social link on the home page.

 I wouldn't have been able to write this article without the help of [Justin Ludwig](https://www.procustodibus.com/authors/justin-ludwig/) and his 2 articles [WireGuard Port Forwarding From the Internet](https://www.procustodibus.com/blog/2022/09/wireguard-port-forward-from-internet/) and [WireGuard Port Forwarding From the Internet to Other Networks](https://www.procustodibus.com/blog/2023/11/wireguard-port-forward-from-internet-multi-hop/).
 His graphics are much cooler than mine, so if something doesn't make sense here, his will.